-The light source may also be arranged to illuminate at least part of a stage.
+The apparatus may comprise a light source arranged to illuminate at least part of a stage.
 The light source may be located to the rear of the screen, typically along a top edge of the frame and/or along either side of the stage.
 The apparatus may comprise a plurality of light sources.
 The apparatus may comprise a lighting desk equipped with faders arranged to control the level of each light source, or selection means arranged to selectively control the supply of power to each light source.